tytydraco/yessleep/out/My_Grandmother_Sees_People_in_the_Trees.md

 I shook my head and went into the hallway.
 I heard her shout my name in protest, but I was already committed.
 I needed to at least look through the peephole.
 I needed to know if maybe it was just a normal person, a delivery man, or solicitor.
 I needed it to be a normal person, or else I thought I would have lost a little bit of my mind, if I hadn’t already.

 The hallway was dark despite the bright day.
-The windows around it were opaque, so the small amount of light that found its way in was harshly diffused.
+The windows around the door were opaque, so the small amount of light that found its way in was harshly diffused.
 I stood before it for a moment, afraid to go further.
 The knock came again and I jumped from the sound.
 I almost lost my nerve, but I clenched my teeth and approached the door.

 I felt like I was in a state of fugue.
 Everything seemed animated and preternatural.
 The peephole watched me like the glistening eye of a predator.
 My mother’s voice came to me from another dimension.
 It called my name like a question.
 My grandmother giggled somewhere far away.
 In a trance, I touched my forehead to the wood, placing my eye around the eye of the door, meeting my predator head on and looking into its soul.